PaulHoeft/PaulHoeft/README.md

 - Hi, I’m @PaulHoeft
-- I’m interested in coding with python and moddding games!
+- I’m interested in coding with python and modding games!
 - I’m currently learning more advanced python!
 - How to reach me: phoeft04@gmail.cpm
 - Fun fact: I am apart of a game testing team for the company Red Hook,